evkx/evkx.github.io/content/models/renault/5/5_E-Tech_52kWh_150hp/_index.md

 ## User interface and control

 The Renault 5 E-Tech 52kWh 150hp has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

+Key screen details:

-The  screen behind the steering wheel mounted into the dashboard is 10.0 inches large.
-The touch screen on the dashboard's center is 10.1 inches large.
+- The  screen behind the steering wheel mounted into the dashboard is 10.0 inches large
+- The touch screen on the dashboard's center is 10.1 inches large

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.

 This model is equipped with voice control as standard.
 The voice control lets you control some functionality through voice commands.